Danny-Ly1/PatternAnalysis-2025/recognition/4883560_something_model/README.md

 - matplotlib: 3.10.6
 - PIL: 11.0.0

+Although there will be variability when reproducing the results, here is the steps to run the model:
+1. Download the dataset and configure the `image_dir` and `metadata_path` to the downloaded path
+2. Ensure the proper dependencies are installed
+3. Run the predict file which will include the training loop

 ## References
 - [1] Description of how a Siamese Network works.
 Available at: https://medium.com/@rinkinag24/a-comprehensive-guide-to-siamese-neural-networks-3358658c0513
 - [2] Image of the basic structure of a Siamese Network.
 Available at: https://www.mdpi.com/2073-8994/10/9/385
-- [3] Raw dataset used.
+- [3] Raw dataset which the project is based off.
 Available at: https://challenge2020.isic-archive.com/
-- [4] Dataset used.
+- [4] Dataset used for the model.
 Available at: https://www.kaggle.com/datasets/nischaydnk/isic-2020-jpg-224x224-resized
 - [5] Dataset splitting.
 Available at: https://wiki.cloudfactory.com/docs/mp-wiki/splits/data-splitting-in-machine-learning
 - [6] Weighted Random Sampling.
 Available at: https://www.researchgate.net/publication/47860855_Weighted_Random_Sampling_over_Data_Streams
 - [7] Data Augmentation applied.
 Available at: https://www.sciencedirect.com/science/article/pii/S277244252400042X